Rowen Student Handbook

 Lost and Found

-A Lost and Found box is located in the auditorium.
+A Lost and Found area is located in the back of the auditorium.
 Your child may check the Lost and Found box any day at lunchtime.
 Please urge your child to be responsible for the care of his/her belongings.
 All outer clothing should be labeled with your child’s name.

 Visiting and/or Picking Up Your Child